jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

   the test passes because :ref:`False<test_what_is_false>` is NOT equal to :ref:`None<what is None?>` and :ref:`None<what is None?>` is NOT equal to :ref:`False<test_what_is_false>`.

-* I add to the ``False is not None`` and ``None is not False`` notes because equality goes both ways
+* I add notes about :ref:`False<test_what_is_false>` and :ref:`None<what is None?>` because equality goes both ways

   .. code-block:: python
     :lineno-start: 84
-    :emphasize-lines: 28, 30
+    :emphasize-lines: 28, 31

     # NOTES
-    # a dictionary is not True
+    # a dictionary is not the same object as True
-    # a dictionary is not False
+    # a dictionary is not the same object as False
-    # a dictionary is not None
+    # a dictionary is not the same object as None
-    # a set is not True
+    # a set is not the same object as True
-    # a set is not False
+    # a set is not the same object as False
-    # a set is not None
+    # a set is not the same object as None
-    # a list is not True
+    # a list is not the same object as True
-    # a list is not False
+    # a list is not the same object as False
-    # a list is not None
+    # a list is not the same object as None
-    # a tuple is not True
+    # a tuple is not the same object as True
-    # a tuple is not False
+    # a tuple is not the same object as False
-    # a tuple is not None
+    # a tuple is not the same object as None
-    # a string is not True
+    # a string is not the same object as True
-    # a string is not False
+    # a string is not the same object as False
-    # a string is not None
+    # a string is not the same object as None
-    # a float is not True
+    # a float is not the same object as True
-    # a float is not False
+    # a float is not the same object as False
-    # a float is not None
+    # a float is not the same object as None
-    # an integer is not True
+    # an integer is not the same object as True
-    # an integer is not False
+    # an integer is not the same object as False
-    # an integer is not None
+    # an integer is not the same object as None
     # True is True
-    # True is not False
+    # True is not the same object as False
-    # True is not None
+    # True is not the same object as None
-    # False is not True
+    # False is not the same object as True
     # False is False
-    # False is not None and NOT equal to None
+    # False is not equal to None
+    # False is not the same object as None
-    # None is not True
+    # None is not the same object as True
-    # None is not False and NOT equal to False
+    # None is not equal to False
+    # None is not the same object as False
     # None is None and equal to None

 * I add an :ref:`assertion<what is an assertion?>` to compare :ref:`False<test_what_is_false>` with :ref:`True<test_what_is_true>`